tornikeo/climode-reproducibility/docs/on_vastai.md

 ```sh
 git clone https://github.com/tornikeo/climode-reproducibility.git --recursive
 ```
+1. Run `git submodule update --init --recursive`
 1. Run pip install -r requirements.txt
-1. You will need to have a command `unzip` available, so install it by running scripts `commands.sh`
+1. Install everything by running `bash scripts/install.sh`. **Unless you selected a proper docker image this will take a while (30 mins) and you might need a lot of disk space (15 GB)**

 # download ERA5

-1. run `python scripts/download.py` this will make `era5_data` directory and download your data.
+1. run `python scripts/download.py` this will make `era5_data` directory and it will first download your data.
 Downloaded files will look like this:

 ```
 $ tree era5_data